 Pacific Reef Fisheries, sustainable aquaculture

 Operating under Pacific Reef Fisheries (PRF), we're one of the largest suppliers of sustainably farmed premium black tiger prawns in the country, producing over 20 percent of Australia’s farmed prawns.
-Spread over 96 ha in Ayr, our annual outputs include over 1,000 tpa (tonne per annum) of prawns, along with 60 tpa of cobia – a fast growing tropical-to-subtropical fish that’s prized for its texture and flavor.
+Spread over 96 ha in Ayr, our annual output of premium black tiger prawns is over 1,000 tpa (tonne per annum).

 Our Ayr site was the first prawn farm in Australia to gain certification from the Aquaculture Stewardship Council (ASC) – an organisation which certifies environmentally and socially responsible seafood.
 What makes our aquaculture facility truly unique is how we manage wastewater.

 Our goal is to move towards zero total net discharge at our aquaculture facility using macroalgae to naturally remove pollutants from wastewater.

 We’ve proven that this technology works at our facility and with plans to expand, we’re working to ensure that the water we discharge has zero net impact on our oceans and waterways.